-- Determine that your Scouts are interested in hosting a campfire. - > Invite a troop to your site for a campfire (optional). - Feel free to invite staff to your campfire, they like to perform! - > Plan a short program to have fun and promote fellowship. - Order your Campfire Kit at Sunday check-in or from the Commissioner at least 24 hours in advance.
-A form is available in the Appendix of Camp Forms or from your Camp Commissioner. - Pick up the Campfire Kit from the Commissioner after the evening meal. - Enjoy your campfire!
+- Determine that your Scouts are interested in hosting a campfire. - > Invite a troop to your site for a campfire (optional). - Feel free to invite staff to your campfire, they like to perform! - > Plan a short program to have fun and promote fellowship. - Order your Campfire Kit at Sunday check-in or from the Camp Office at least 24 hours in advance.
+A form is available in the Appendix of Camp Forms or from the Camp Office. - > Pick up the Campfire Kit from the Camp Office after the evening meal. - > Enjoy your campfire!